 - Finish.
 Remove the roasted green beans from the oven, and toss with the optional nuts.
 Then serve.

 Read through the tips and tricks below before you start prepping your green beans.
 Each one will help ensure the perfect outcome!

 - Dry the Green Beans Thoroughly: After your green beans are soaked in cold water for at least 15 minutes and rinsed off with more cold water, dry them off as best you can.
-If they’re still damp when you put them in the Air Fryer, they won’t come out as crispy.

 - Don’t overcrowd the green beans.
 Make sure that the green beans aren’t too crowded on the baking sheet.
 If the beans are crowded, then they won’t get crispy at all.
 If you have more green beans than fit on the baking sheet without overcrowding, then roast the veggies in batches, or use two baking sheets.